Saidapet Assembly constituency

 Saidapet is a constituency of the legislative assembly of the Indian state of Tamil Nadu.
 It covers the city of Saidapet in Chennai district and forms a part of Chennai South Lok Sabha constituency for elections to the Parliament of India.
 Its State Assembly Constituency number is 23.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.
+Former chief minister M Karunanidhi represented this.